 Post Preview Generation API: POST /api/realestate/generate — AI generates a post draft from property information.

-Dashboard UI Overhaul: Integrated a generate button, draft list, and edit/approve/delete buttons into the “Post Management” card.
+Dashboard UI Overhaul: Integrated a generation button, draft list, and edit/approve/delete buttons into the “Post Management” card.

-EditDraftModal Integration: Reused the existing editing modal as is.
-Text editing, image replacement, and scheduled time setting all work.
+EditDraftModal Integration: Reused the existing edit modal as is.
+Text editing, image replacement, and scheduled posting are all functional.

-Content Pipeline Fix: Fixed a bug where key_points were not saved to the DB, and added a schedule-to-pattern linkage.
+Content Pipeline Fix: Fixed a bug where key_points were not saved to the DB, added integration between schedules and patterns.

-SAKI X Account Recovery: Restored connected_accounts that were deleted during test data cleanup via OAuth re-authentication.
+SAKI X Account Recovery: Restored connected_accounts lost during test data cleanup via OAuth re-authentication.

 Commits: 2 (e4c8eb4, cd0dfce)